 Rev. Carlos Piedrahita, P.S.S. (cand.)

 Father Piedrahita joined the Sulpicians, as a candidate, on June 2018, and was assigned as a formation faculty member at Theological College.
+He serves as Director of Intellectual Formation and Director of Basselin Scholars.
 He was born and raised in Medellin, Colombia.
 Before beginning his seminary studies, he earned a B.A. in Business Administration and an M.A. in Strategic Management of Costs and Finances at EAFIT University in Colombia.
 For some years, he pursued a successful career in business and finance.
 He worked for two banks, served as a financial consultant for companies in Colombia and Mexico, and was employed as a project evaluator for such international institutions as the Inter-American Development Bank, the Organization of American States, and the World Bank.
 In addition, he has been a professor of Finances and Project Management at two universities in Colombia — the Pontifical University Bolivariana and the University of Antioquia.

 He studied Philosophy at the University of St. Thomas in Houston, Tex., and completed an M.A. in Divinity at St. John’s Seminary in Brighton, Mass.
-He is a candidate for a licentiate in Sacred Theology in Spirituality at Boston College, where he is writing a thesis on the Humanity of Christ in the works of St. Ignatius of Loyola and St. Teresa of Avila.
+He received a licentiate in Sacred Theology in Systematic Theology and Spiritual Theology at Boston College in December 2018.
 He also received training as a Director of Spiritual Exercises, as well as Spiritual Director at St. Beuno’s Jesuit Spirituality Centre in North Wales, United Kingdom.